112th meridian west

 The meridian 112° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 112th meridian west forms a great circle with the 68th meridian east.

+Within the United States, it passes directly through the capital cities of three states (Arizona, Montana, and Utah).

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 112th meridian west passes through: